-The Department, through its Ecological Division – Fish Passage Program, is proposing to implement an aquatic connectivity and large-scale habitat restoration and enhancement project on up to three publicly owned parcels on the Little Menomonee River and Little Menomonee Creek in the City of Mequon.
-Approximately 3.77 miles of mainstem channel on the Little Menomonee River and Little Menomonee Creek between County Line Road and Freistadt Road has been altered through construction of road and stream crossings and dredging and artificial straightening of historic wetlands and stream corridors resulting in an incised channel hydrologically disconnected from adjacent riparian floodplain and wetland areas, which provide high quality habitat for spawning northern pike and other aquatic and terrestrial species.
+The Department, through its Ecological Division – Fish Passage Program, is implementing an aquatic connectivity and large-scale habitat restoration and enhancement project on a publicly owned parcel on the Little Menomonee River in the City of Mequon.
+Approximately 3.77 miles of mainstem channel on the Little Menomonee River and Little Menomonee Creek between County Line Road and Freistadt Road had historically been altered through construction of road and stream crossings and dredging and artificial straightening of historic wetlands and stream corridors resulting in an incised channel hydrologically disconnected from adjacent riparian floodplain and wetland areas, which provide high quality habitat for spawning northern pike and other aquatic and terrestrial species.

-The Department received funding in 2017 from the Fund for Lake Michigan to support engineering and design to holistically improve aquatic connectivity in the watershed.
+The Department received funding in 2017, from the Fund for Lake Michigan, and in 2019, from the Wisconsin Coastal Management Program, to support engineering and design to holistically improve aquatic connectivity in the watershed.